Her children rose up, and called her blessed: her husband, and he praised her.

 Life of course was not all instruction for the kids.
 My bride would take them to swimming lessons, Larry especially loved them, during the summer.
 At Halloween she would take them trick or treating.
 Christmas would include a visit to Santa while they were small.
 Summer would encompass fishing trips out to the local lake, frequent trips to the park, swimming in the small pool at home, the annual treks to Kenosha and Indianapolis during August, etc. In all of these my bride conducted constant supervision and direction, as well as being chief playmate for our kids.
 Our golden years, as I call them, were largely of her construction.

-As the kids got older they got involved in more activies: cub scouts, brownies, academic bowl, band, theater, and my bride made sure they got to meeting and helped them with their activities.
+As the kids got older they got involved in more activities: cub scouts, brownies, academic bowl, band, theater, and my bride made sure they got to meeting and helped them with their activities.
 And so the days of the childhood of our children were lived, passed and became things of precious memories.

-The great tragedy of our lives struck when our Larry died in his sleep four years ago of a seizure on Pentecost Sunday in the wee hours.
+The great tragedy of our lives struck when our Larry died in his sleep six years ago of a seizure on Pentecost Sunday in the wee hours.
 I was crushed with grief.
 I told my wife that she would have to be the strong one during the week of his death and burial, and so she was.
 As I waited for the coroner that Sunday morning, she took the children to mass and sang, she being the singer for that mass, to the amazement of our priest and the congregation.
 She only gave way to grief once that week, when she was ironing the white shirt in which Larry was to be buried.
 Her faith was so great that her grief was largely banished because she was certain Larry was now in paradise.
 At our son’s funeral, sunk in depression, I felt a wave of joy and peace that I have never known before or since, Larry, I guess, giving me a small sample of the spiritual joy of the Kingdom of Love Eternal.
 Since the death of my son, my bride has been my tower and my rock.
 I would never have made it through that dreadful time without her.

 When I stand before God for my particular judgment, I assume that what I did and what I failed to do in regard to my family will be of some consequence.
 If the assessment goes in my favor, it will be through no merit of mine, but due to the ceaseless work, patience and love of my bride, the mother of our children.